-This course replaces the former Clinical Data Management course and addresses the broader concept of Research Data Management through the biomedical research data lifecycle.
-Participants will be guided current concepts, working procedures and tooling on data management.
+This course addresses the broader concept of Research Data Management through the biomedical research data lifecycle.
+Participants will be guided through current concepts, working procedures and tooling on data management with examples for different types of data (clinical, OMICS, imaging).
 They will learn how to define, collect and process your data in order to deliver a reliable data set for data analysis and future reuse.

 - October 7 thru 11, 2019. (full)

 - May 25 thru 29, 2020. (full)